 Tell your doctor if you have ever had any unusual or allergic reaction to perampanel or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of perampanel in children aged 12 years or older.
-However, safety and efficacy have not been established in children younger than 12 years.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of perampanel in children 12 years of age and older.
+However, safety and efficacy have not been established in children younger than 12 years of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of perampanel in the elderly.
 However, elderly patients are more likely to have unwanted effects, which may require an adjustment in the dose for patients receiving perampanel.